Disease and Drug Information

 The lung cancer doctors at Arizona Oncology work together with you to develop the best lung cancer treatment plan for you based on your type of lung cancer, the stage of your lung cancer, and various other factors.
 Your treatment options may include:

-The cancer researchers at Arizona Oncology, along with US Oncology Network, are leading the way to finding a new cancer treatment options through clinical trials that are now available at across the state of Arizona - including Scottsdale, Glendale, Phoenix, Sedona, and Tucson.
+The cancer researchers at Arizona Oncology, along with US Oncology Network, are leading the way to finding new cancer treatment options through clinical trials that are now available at locations across the state of Arizona.

 We are always looking for the latest cancer treatment options for our patients and are also involved with many other types of breakthrough lung cancer research studies.
 Click for a full list of our available lung cancer research studies.